 Your first week

-On your first day you will need to bring your passport and a photo for your student card.
+On your first day you will need to bring your passport.
 You should bring two photos if you are studying for more than 14 weeks and want a travel discount card.
 A pen and paper will also be useful.

 A member of our enrolments team will ask you to sit a placement test.
 The test covers grammar, vocabulary, listening and speaking skills, so it allows us find out about your language ability so we can place you in a suitable class.